bombasticSlacks/Reclaimers/Game/Blocks/Plate-Carrier.md

-Integrity 3
+Armour
+{: .label .label-purple }

+General
-{: .label .label-green }
+{: .label .label-blue }

 Requisition 0
 {: .label .label-yellow }

-General
-{: .label .label-blue }

-Armour
-{: .label .label-purple }
 #### Plate Carrier
 *A small lightweight chest armour consisting of advanced fabric covering the torso and neck and 2 high density hard plates made of advanced polymers designed to stop firearms, one for each of the chest and back.
 Usually includes a helmet or hood.*

+Integrity: 3

 | [Locations](Game/Core/Armour#Locations) | [Skill Penalty](Game/Core/Armour#Skill%20Penalty) | [Weakness](Game/Core/Armour#Weakness%20and%20Resistance) | [Resistance](Game/Core/Armour#Weakness%20and%20Resistance) | [Armour-Traits](Game/Core/Armour-Traits)    |
 | ------------------------------------------ | ---------------------------------------------------- | ----------------------------------------------------------- | ------------------------------------------------------------- | --- |